-The Group and the Company plan to apply the abovementioned accounting standards, amendments and interpretations:
+The Group and the Company plan to apply the abovementioned accounting standards, interpretations and amendments:

-- from the annual period beginning on 1 January 2019 for those accounting standard, amendments and interpretation that are effective for annual periods beginning on or after 1 January 2019, except for those marked with "" which are not applicable to the Group and the Company. - from the annual period beginning on 1 January 2020 for those amendments that are effective for annual periods beginning on or after 1 January 2020.
+- from the annual period beginning on 1 January 2020 for those amendments that are effective for annual periods beginning on or after 1 January 2020. - from the annual period beginning on 1 January 2022 for the amendment that is effective for annual periods beginning on or after 1 January 2022.

-The Group and the Company do not plan to apply MFRS 17, Insurance Contract that is effective for annual periods beginning on 1 January 2021 as it is not applicable to the Group and the Company.
+The Group and the Company do not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning on or after 1 January 2021 as it is not applicable to the Group and the Company.

-The initial application of the applicable accounting standards, amendments or interpretations are not expected to have any material financial impacts to the current period and prior period financial statements of the Group and of the Company except as mentioned below:
+The initial application of the abovementioned accounting standards, interpretations and amendments are not expected to have any material financial impact to the current period and prior period financial statements of the Group and the Company.